syncfusion-content/flutter-docs/Flutter/radial-gauge/ranges.md

 ## Setting range color to axis elements

-You can set range color to axis labels and ticks using the [`useRangeColorForAxis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/useRangeColorForAxis.html) property of axis,
+You can set range color to axis labels and ticks using the [`useRangeColorForAxis`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/useRangeColorForAxis.html) property of axis.

 {% highlight dart %}